P. Jurgenson

-P. Jurgenson (in Russian: П. Юргенсон) was, in the early twentieth century, the largest publisher of classical sheet music in Russia.
+P. Jurgenson was a Russian music publishing house founded in 1861 in Moscow by Pyotr Jurgenson.
+It became one of the leading publishers of classical music in Russia and is particularly known for publishing the works of Pyotr Ilyich Tchaikovsky.

 History

-Founded in 1861, the firm — in its original form, or as it was amalgamated in 1918 with other Russian music publishing firms into the state-owned music publishing monopoly—endured the latter of three of the four below listed eras (the first three were defined by Lenin as corresponding to three chief classes of Russian society):
+Founded in 1861, by Pyotr Jurgenson, the firm — in its original form, or as it was amalgamated in 1918 with other Russian music publishing firms into the state-owned music publishing monopoly.
+He established the firm with encouragement from Nikolai Rubinstein, founder of the Moscow Conservatory.
+The company operated as a private publisher until its nationalization in 1918.